ahinko/home-ops/README.md

 * [Renovate](https://www.mend.io/free-developer-tools/renovate/) keeps track of dependencies and creates a pull request when there is something to update.
 * I then merge those pull requests in to the main branch
 * [Flux](https://fluxcd.io) will then update the main cluster.
-* Tell Talos to automatically update and reboot Kubernetes nodes if needed by running [one script](infrastructure/talos/upgrade-talos.sh).
+* Tell Talos to automatically update and reboot Kubernetes nodes if needed by running [one script](.taskfiles/talos/taskfile.yaml).
-* Tell Talos to automatically update Kubernetes by running [one script](infrastructure/talos/upgrade-k8s.sh).
+* Tell Talos to automatically update Kubernetes by running [Task](.taskfiles/talos/taskfile.yaml).
 * Services will automatically be updated (and restarted if needed).

-Updates to the Docker containers running on my NAS are handled in a similar way.

-* There is a clone of the repository on the NAS
-* A [cronjob](scripts/automatic-docker-updates.sh) pulls the updates and does a `docker-compose up -d --build` to update the Docker containers.

-I use [Ansible](https://ansible.com) to provision and configure other hardware in my homelab like my NAS, backup server and pikvm.
+I use [Ansible](https://ansible.com) to provision and configure other hardware in my homelab like my backup server and pikvm.

 As a last resort I use [Taskfile](http://taskfile.dev) and write bash scripts to run repetitive tasks.

-## 🐳 Docker

-I have services that I've choosen to host outside of the Kubernetes cluster.
-I host a [Plex](https://plex.tv) server that I wan't to run on the more powerfull NAS so there is no point in running Plex in the cluster and pin it to a node.

-There is also a NFS and a Samba server running in Docker on the NAS for easier access to file shares, backups and media.

 ## 📓 Snippets & notes